great-expectations/great_expectations/README.md

 - Streamline knowledge capture from subject-matter experts and make implicit knowledge explicit.
 - Develop rich, shared documentation of their data.

-To learn more about how data teams are using Great Expectations, see [Case studies from Great Expectations](https://greatexpectations.io/case-studies/).
+To learn more about how data teams are using GX OSS, see [Case studies from Great Expectations](https://greatexpectations.io/case-studies/).

 See [Down with Pipeline Debt!](https://greatexpectations.io/blog/down-with-pipeline-debt-introducing-great-expectations/) for an introduction to our pipeline data quality testing philosophy.